SerraAlessandro/ASCON/README.md

   -1 because the first permutation round gets executed on the next rising edge after **init_first**, because  `key_rev(63 downto 0) & IV` and `nonce_rev & key_rev(127 downto 64)` will be on the output of the register and cnt will be equal to 0.

-  The other -1 comes from the fact that inside the **init** state, the enable of the counter and registers gets put to '1', but only **on the next rising_edge of the clock** the count will be increased and the values stored inside the registers.
+  The other -1 comes from the fact that inside the **init** state, the enable of the counter and registers gets put to '1', but only **on the next rising edge of the clock** the count will be increased and the values stored inside the registers.
 So, if n_perm = 1 and cnt = 10, as soon as the next rising edge of the clock happen, cnt = 11 and the input of the registers will be stored one more time.

   Basically this means that the last permutation round gets executed once the **last_init** state is entered.

   So, in total, it is necessary to subtract 2 to 12/n_perm.

-  In the **last_init** state, the result of the last permutation round gets stored, `cnt_r` is set to '1', meaning that **on the next rising_edge of the clock** the cnt will return to 0, and the `ff_ed_e` is set to '1', meaning that **on the next risng?edge of the clock**, `first_ad` becomes '1'.
+  In the **last_init** state, the result of the last permutation round gets stored, `cnt_r` is set to '1', meaning that **on the next rising edge of the clock** the cnt will return to 0, and the `ff_ed_e` is set to '1', meaning that **on the next risng edge of the clock**, `first_ad` becomes '1'.

 - **ad_request** : `s0_dat_req` is set to '1', meaning that the ***ascon_fsm*** is requesting data from the ***axi_stream_slave*** and `rnd` is set to 8 and it will stay like that until the end of the plaintext handling.
   The fsm is now waiting for the ***axi_stream_slave*** response, that will be composed of: `s0_no_data` and `s0_new_data`.